cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2019-08-25-6-Sorting-and-Searching.md

 ---

+### divide and conquer strategy.

-### The Binary Search
+#### The Binary Search

+##### `𝑂(log𝑛)` 从中间查找

 take greater advantage of the ordered list
 - In the sequential search, compare against the first item, there are at most `𝑛−1` more items to look through if the first item is not what we are looking for.

+binary search
-- Instead of searching the list in sequence, a binary search will start by examining the middle item.
+- start by examining the middle item.
-- If that item is the one we are searching for, we are done.
+- If that item is the one, we are done.
-- If it is not the correct item, we can use the ordered nature of the list to eliminate half of the remaining items.
+- If not, use the ordered nature of the list to eliminate half of the remaining items.
-- If the item we are searching for is greater than the middle item, the entire lower half of the list as well as the middle item can be eliminated from further consideration.
+- If the item searching for is > the middle item, the entire lower half of the list as well as the middle item can be eliminated from further consideration.
 - The item, if it is in the list, must be in the upper half.

 We can then repeat the process with the upper half.